The village of Egmont on the Sunshine Coast was settled in the late 1890s by a few families of First Nations and Portuguese ancestry.

 Each has thousands of islands, bays and coves for visitors to explore.
 The surrounding mountains and islands prevent strong winds from forming large waves in our area, unlike along the outer coastline.
 It is the perfect place to develop your kayaking skills.

 Dozens of nearby hiking trails will take you through coastal rainforest filled with salal, salamanders and sword ferns.
-You can also rent out mountain bikes to explore the trails, which range from easy to extremely challenging.

 Don’t forget to visit the Egmont Heritage Centre & Museum – you will come away with a better understanding of our history and culture.